ibby101/ibby101/README.md

 * **[Vulkan-Learning](https://github.com/ibby101/Vulkan-Learning)**
     An ongoing, self-directed project focused on mastering the **Vulkan** graphics API, building foundational knowledge in memory management, command buffers, and descriptor sets.
-* **[WAAM-ViD](https://github.com/IFRA-Cranfield/WAAM-ViD)** (As seen on my profile) An **AI-powered vision system** for real-time dimensional analysis, leveraging advanced image processing and machine learning—a practical application of my M.Sc. expertise in a demanding industrial context.
+* **[WAAM-ViD](https://github.com/IFRA-Cranfield/WAAM-ViD)** (As seen on my profile) An **AI-powered vision system** for real-time dimensional analysis, leveraging advanced image processing and machine learning, which showcases a practical application of my M.Sc. expertise in a demanding industrial context.
 * **[Zenith-Shift/shadows\_alchemy\_gamejam](https://github.com/Zenith-Shift/shadows_alchemy_gamejam)**
     Collaboration on a gamejam project, showcasing teamwork and rapid development skills within a real-time environment (using GDScript).